silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 The consequences the same study reports are not administrative.
 Autistic respondents reported untreated physical and mental health conditions, not attending specialist referrals or screening programmes, needing more extensive treatment or surgery because they presented late, and untreated conditions that were potentially life-threatening.

-There is no mystery about why the approach stops. van Asselt and colleagues, interviewing autistic adults about rejection sensitivity, recorded the experience as feeling constantly kicked down - an expectation of rejection built from a history of it, which then shapes what you are prepared to attempt. [^17] Büttner and colleagues examined whether repeated exclusion makes people hyposensitive or hypersensitive to further exclusion, and the answer is not that you get used to it. [^18] And the oldest description of the pattern is still the plainest: Abramson, Seligman and Teasdale's reformulation of learned helplessness, in which what is learned from repeated uncontrollable outcomes is not the specific failure but the general uselessness of trying. [^19]
+There is no mystery about why the approach stops. van Asselt and colleagues, interviewing autistic adults about rejection sensitivity, recorded the experience as feeling constantly kicked down - an expectation of rejection built from a history of it, which then shapes what you are prepared to attempt. [^17] Büttner and colleagues examined whether repeated exclusion makes people hyposensitive or hypersensitive to further exclusion, and the answer is not that you get used to it. [^18] And the oldest description of the pattern is still the plainest: Abramson, Seligman and Teasdale's reformulation of learned helplessness, in which what is learned from repeated uncontrollable outcomes is not the specific failure but the general uselessness of trying. [^19][^19a]

 None of that is unreasonable behaviour.
 It is accurate forecasting.
 A person who has been disbelieved by four doctors has good evidence about the fifth.

 And here is the trap that closes.
 When you stop approaching the counter, no record is made of a right denied.
 A record is made of a person who did not apply.
 Non-claim is filed as non-need, and the statistics that would show the problem instead show an absence of demand - which is then read, reasonably enough, as evidence that no service is required.

-Doherty's paper ends on the comparison that makes the point better than I can: adjustments for autism-specific needs are as necessary as ramps for wheelchair users.
+Doherty's paper ends on the comparison that makes the point better than I can: adjustments for autism specific needs are as necessary as ramps for wheelchair users.
 The difference is that nobody has to be persuaded a ramp was needed by counting the wheelchair users who did not come.

 That is why I do not think "we are failing to protect the rights of autistic people" quite covers it.
 Nobody has to fail to protect anything.
 The rights sit on the shelf, formally universal, genuinely available, and reachable by a mechanism built for a mind that works differently to ours.